fredrequin/nmos_sim/README.md

 ### Components references

 KiCad components references (U.., R.., Q..) are only kept in the Verilog file for complex/clocked primitives.\
-Let KiCad do the numbering for you for :
+For simple primitive, let KiCad do the numbering for you.
+This does apply for :
 - the gates (AND, OR, NAND, NOR, XOR, XNOR, NOT, BUF)
 - the PLA structures (NMOS pull-up and NMOS transistor)
 - the MUXes

 ### Bus signals

-KiCad generated netlist does not keep the buses from the schematics.\
+KiCad generated netlist does not keep the buses defined in the schematics.\
-Having individual wires in the Verilog file has an impact on simulation speed and generates VCD trace that are not user friendly.\
+Having individual wires in the Verilog file has an impact on simulation speed and generates VCD traces that are not user friendly.\
-To overcome this limitation, some bus directives can be hidden in the sheet's title block, in the comment section.\
+To overcome this limitation, some bus directives can be hidden in the sheet's title block : in the comment section.\
 For example, if you want to declare DB, HCTR and VCTR as buses, you can write in comment line #5:
 ```
 bus: DB[15:0] VCTR[10:0] NVCTR[10:0]